dodopayments/dodo-adapters/packages/convex/README.md

       return null; // User is not logged in
     }

-    // Use ctx.runQuery() to lookup user from your database const user = await ctx.runQuery(internal.users.getByAuthId, {
+    // Use ctx.runQuery() to lookup customer from your database const customer = await ctx.runQuery(internal.customers.getByAuthId, {
       authId: identity.subject,
     });

-    if (!user) {
+    if (!customer) {
-      return null; // User not found in database
+      return null; // Customer not found in database
     }

     return {
-      dodoCustomerId: user.dodoCustomerId, // Replace user.dodoCustomerId with your field storing Dodo Payments customer ID };
+      dodoCustomerId: customer.dodoCustomerId, // Replace customer.dodoCustomerId with your field storing Dodo Payments customer ID
+    };
   },
   apiKey: process.env.DODO_PAYMENTS_API_KEY!,
   environment: process.env.DODO_PAYMENTS_ENVIRONMENT as "test_mode" | "live_mode",
-});
+} as DodoPaymentsClientConfig);

 // Export the API methods for use in your app export const { checkout, customerPortal } = dodo.api();